5-Year BA / MSEd

 Through this program, you can pick from the following content areas in which to major: Biology, Chemistry, English, History, and Mathematics.
 You’ll also take all of the classes necessary for Education certification as well as our Master of Science in Education (MSEd) program.

-The Mount's Education program is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and by the following professional agencies: Council for Exceptional Children (CEC), Association for Childhood Education International (ACEI), International Reading Association (IRA), National Council of Social Studies (NCSS), National Council of Teachers of English (NCTE), National Council of Teachers of Mathematics (NCTM), and National Science Teachers Association (NSTA).
+The Mount’s Education programs earned accreditation by the Council for the Accreditation of Educator Preparation (CAEP). and by the following professional agencies: Council for Exceptional Children (CEC), Association for Childhood Education International (ACEI), International Reading Association (IRA), National Council of Social Studies (NCSS), National Council of Teachers of English (NCTE), National Council of Teachers of Mathematics (NCTM), and National Science Teachers Association (NSTA).
 Learn more about our accreditation here.

 Year 1: Begin content area and Adolescence Education courses and apply for entry into the 5-year program